wso2/docs-is/en/docs/quick-starts/google-as-federated-authenticator-sample.md

 # Log in to a Sample Application using Google

 This page guides you through using Google as a federated authenticator and logging into a sample application.
-Here, we use a **sample application** called Pickup.
+Here, we use a sample application called Pickup Dispatch.

 ----